George Zimmerman: Bar incident and alleged use of racial slur

 On November 11, 2016, it was reported that Zimmerman had been kicked out of a bar in Central Florida.
 A deputy had been called to the bar in order to investigate a claim of battery involving a female friend of Zimmerman, and was reviewing surveillance footage with the manager when Zimmerman began yelling at a waitress.
 According to the manager, this was one of several incidents started by Zimmerman, and that he wanted him removed for trespassing.
 The female employee told the police that she had attempted to collect the group's bill, before Zimmerman snatched the credit card from her hand and began yelling at her.
-The deputies stated that before Zimmerman left, he told the manager "I didn't know you were a nigger lover."
-It was reported that Zimmerman's friends had also used racist slurs against other patrons.
-Zimmerman also claimed that Floyd L. Narcisse, a 38-year old black pastor, had hit him on the shoulder twice, although surveillance video and witness reports showed Narcisse tapping his shoulder in an attempt to speak with Zimmerman.
+The manager also claimed that Zimmerman used a racial slur.
+Zimmerman also claimed that Floyd L. Narcisse, a 38-year old black pastor, had hit him on the shoulder twice, although (according to the incident report) surveillance video and witness reports showed Narcisse tapping his shoulder in an attempt to speak with Zimmerman.
 The deputy then tried to get Zimmerman to fill out a sworn voluntary form, with Zimmerman then complaining about the officer and writing "I want to press charges.
 The narrative on the front is true and correct.
 Officer Nickell is an incompetent officer under qualified to flip burgers," and told the officer that he would sue the Seminole County Sheriff's office.

+Stalking case

+In May 2018, Zimmerman was charged with misdemeanor stalking.
+He was accused of threatening and harassing Dennis Warren, a private investigator hired by Cinemart Productions which was producing Rest in Power: The Trayvon Martin Story, a documentary about the killing of Trayvon Martin.
+In September 2017, Warren left a voicemail for Zimmerman asking for an interview in the documentary.
+Another producer of the documentary reported receiving threats from Zimmerman after reaching out to his family members.
+In a nine-day span, Zimmerman called Warren 55 times, left 36 voicemails, texted him 67 times and sent 27 emails.
+A Seminole County sergeant who reached out to Zimmerman about the allegations in January 2018 was berated and called a "whore" by Zimmerman.
+In November 2018, Zimmerman entered a plea of no contest, receiving 12 months of probation and a 10-year court order prohibiting contact with Warren.

 Lawsuits

 On December 4, 2019, Zimmerman sued the Martin family and others involved in the trial for $100 million on grounds of false evidence and abuse of process.
 The suit was dismissed by a judge in February 2022, who found no evidence to support any of Zimmerman's claims.
 On February 18, 2020, Zimmerman filed a defamation lawsuit for $265 million against Pete Buttigieg and Elizabeth Warren.
-The suit was dismissed in February 2021; the judge said Zimmerman "failed to sufficiently allege an essential element of defamation."
+The suit was dismissed in February 2021 on the grounds, as the judge stated, that Zimmerman had "failed to sufficiently allege an essential element of defamation."